Beginnings

 Nothing exists beyond the realm of the child’s mind.

-They do not understand a reasonable bedtime.
+They do not understand the importance of a reasonable bedtime.

-They can’t subsist on one cookie.
+They can’t subsist on cookies.

 Every want, every whim must be fulfilled ASAP.